By clearing temp files from time to time, you can gain back a lot of C drive space. Here're the steps to delete temporary files in Windows 10.

 2. Once the Settings app has been opened, go to "System" and then to "Storage" appearing on the left side panel of the settings page.

-4. As soon as you click on the C drive, Windows 10 will scan the system and lists how the storage is being used.
+3. On the right panel, the settings apps will show your C drive and start's scanning it for storage details.
 You will also see how much storage the temp files are using under the Temporary Files section.
-Click on the "Temporary files" button.
+Click on the "Temporary Files" button.

 6. Depending on how many temporary files there are, it can take a couple of minutes to clear temporary files in Windows 10.